Office Organics Collection Program

 Who do I contact with questions about pickup day, or if a pickup was missed?

-service.
-Be sure to specify your office location and building when
+Be sure to specify your office location and building.

 What does the program cost?

-UVM Recycling has hired One Revolution to provide the collection
+UVM Recycling hired the contractor to provide the collection

 Can other offices participate in the program?